(Updated December 2018)

 The only (obviously better) alternative to a ‘list’ and ‘pray’ method is a solid, well researched and customised modern marketing strategy.

 First, you need to know who are the buyers who are likely to buy your house.
 That cannot be everybody because you simply cannot please the whole world.
-A good real estate agent needs to know the right buyer persona for your home.
-With a targeted demographic in mind (e.g. downsizers or DINKS (double income no kids)), the real estate agent can then tailor the advertising copy, photography and search criteria (no, I am not talking about TradeMe) for the right audiences.
+A good real estate salesperson needs to know the right buyer persona for your home.
+With a targeted demographic in mind (e.g. downsizers or DINKS (double income no kids)), the real estate salesperson can then tailor the advertising copy, photography and search criteria (no, I am not talking about TradeMe) for the right audiences.

 Online marketing is by far more than putting up a TradeMe / Realestate.co.nz advertisement for your Eastern Suburbs’ home.
 The magic about precise online marketing is that you can have different ad copies targeted at different buyer personas so that you are able to address their unique pain points and entice them to your property (never knew you can do that right?).